Alabama Car Accident Attorneys

 This means that most people who are involved in car accidents in Alabama must file claims against the at-fault driver’s auto insurance company to be compensated for their losses.
-This, in turn, involves proving that the other person was, in fact, at fault for the collision.
+This, in turn, involves proving that the other person was at fault.

-If the other motorist does not have auto insurance, or if they flee the scene of the accident, victims may be able to collect compensation from their own insurance providers if they have elected to have uninsured motorist (UM) or underinsured motorist (UIM) coverage on your policy.
+If the other motorist does not have auto insurance, or if they flee the scene of the accident, you may be able to collect compensation from your own insurance providers if you have elected to include uninsured motorist (UM) or underinsured motorist (UIM) coverage on your policy.
 Our car accident lawyers can help you understand your options.

-How to Prove Fault in Your Car Accident
+How to Prove Fault for Your Car Accident

 Because Alabama follows a fault-based system when it comes to car accidents and insurance claims, it is important that you prove the other party’s fault after a collision.
 Typically, this involves looking into the cause of the crash and establishing that the collision would most likely not have occurred had the other person or party not acted negligently.